RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - Weather Display Name Changed, which fires when the output of Get Display Name for Current Weather Changes.
 This is a good dispatcher to use to trigger something based on general weather changes.

+      For the started/finished events, you can adjust the threshold which triggers them from the Event Dispatchers category on UDW.

+      There are also dispatchers called State Change, which can be used to monitor specific weather state values for when they change.
+For example, you could bind to "State Change - Rain" to run logic whenever the amount of rain changes on UDW.

 -----
 ACTOR WEATHER STATUS
 -----